Agricultural Water Quality Regulations

 What is the Plan?

-The Inland Rogue Area Plan guides landowners on how to prevent pollution.
+The Inland Rogue Area Plan guides landowners and land managers on how to prevent pollution.
 The Plan’s goal is to get all people engaged in agricultural activities to maintain and improve water quality while preserving and enhancing economic viability.

 The Area Plan does not tell anyone how to farm, ranch, or otherwise use the natural resources.
-Rather, it includes recommended practices that a landowner can choose from.
+Rather, it includes recommended practices that a landowner or land manager can choose from.
 The practices can help them meet their business and conservation goals, while also preventing water pollution.

 What are the regulations?

-Agricultural water quality regulations (Area Rules) allow landowners flexibility in how they protect water quality.
-Area Rules describe characteristics that landowners must achieve on agricultural lands, rather then practices they must implement.
+Agricultural water quality regulations (Area Rules) allow landowners and managers flexibility in how they protect water quality.
+Area Rules describe characteristics that landowners and managers must achieve on agricultural lands, rather then practices they must implement.

 The local advisory committee helped ODA develop the Area Rules specifically for the Inland Rogue area.
 These Rules address water quality objectives identified in the Area Plan.